 Explaining Dietary Differences to classmates can be helpful.
 It is a good idea to involve the family and child in the explanation.
 A few ideas to think about:

 - Children understand the idea of a food allergy.

 - Discuss general differences within the class.
 Emphasize that all people are different.

 - People eat different foods (food customs, religious reasons, and regional differences, vegetarian, etc.).

 - People have different diets (diabetes, etc.) to help their bodies.

 - Involve the school nurse.

-Detailed lists of foods not allowed, allowed but controlled, and free food are not available on-line, however most parents have a listing and a pocket-sized version is available for purchase from Emory University.
+Detailed lists of foods not allowed, allowed but controlled, and free food are not available on-line, however most parents have a list and a pocket-sized version is available for purchase from How Much Phe.

 Children with PKU can always have an apple.
 It is a Phe-free food.